cajuncoding/ApacheFOP.Serverless/README.md

 ## Additional Features:

 ### GZIP Compression:

+#### Request Compression:
+Since some reports may be quite large XSL-FO sources you can submit them with GZIP compression to reduce the size of the request payload.
+This is especially useful for large reports with lots of text content, as the text tends to be more compressible than binary data.

+To do this you should post the payload to the `/api/apache-fop/gzip` endpoint (insetead of the default `/api/apache-fop/xslfo` which expects `String` inputs) which expectes a GZIP compressed Byte Array (`Byte[]`) content body on the request.

+This is already completely supported, and handled for you, when using the .NET Client available in Nuget and discussed in more detail below 👇: [PdfTemplating.XslFO.Render.ApacheFOP.Serverless](https://www.nuget.org/packages/PdfTemplating.XslFO.Render.ApacheFOP.Serverless/).

+**NOTE:** The reason that we have two distinct/separate endpoints is because it allows us to optimize the endpoints using Azure Funcitons default binding and ensures we are using any optimizations that Microsoft may provide for different kinds of input bindings (`String` vs `Byte Array`) -- improving performance & minimizing any risk of double encoding/de-coding of large content body reqeusts, unnecessary memory utilizaiton, streaming optimizations, etc..

+ ### Response Compression
 In addition to rendering the PDF, this service already implements GZIP compression for returning the Binary PDF files.
 This can greatly improve performance and download times, especially for PDFs rendered without much imagery, as the text content bytes tends to be more compressible.

 All you need to do is add the `Accept-Encoding` header with a value of `gzip` to the request: